 - A-level subjects: No specific subjects required.
 Points from General Studies and AS-Level subjects (not taken onto full A-Level) can be included towards the overall tariff.
 You must have a minimum of two A-Levels.

 - Relevant subjects: Geography, Environmental Studies, Land and Environment

-- Access: Achievement of the Access to HE Diploma; achievement of Level 2 credits in Maths and English Language.
+- Access: Achievement of the Access to HE Diploma; to include 30 level 3 credits at merit.

-In addition to the 'typical offer' given here, please read the general information about entry requirements.
+Please read the general information about entry requirements.